Under California law, exempt employees

 1. What’s the difference between exempt vs non-exempt employees?

 The California Labor Code lists the categories of employees who have exempt status under wage and hour law – that is, to whom overtime wages and other wage/hour laws do not apply.1

 1.1.
 Executive, administrative and professional employees (white-collar exemption)

 The largest and most important category of exempt employees is

 This administrative exemption to overtime rules is sometimes known as the “white-collar exemption.”2

 In order to be exempt from wage/hour laws under this category, an employee must:

-- Be primarily engaged in executive, administrative or professional duties (this generally means that 50% or more of his/her work time must be devoted to such tasks, such as general business operations);
+- Have primary duties that are executive, administrative or professional (this generally means that 50% or more of their work time must be devoted to such tasks, such as general business operations);

 - Regularly and customarily exercise discretion and independent judgment at work; and

-As of January 2020, the minimum annual salary required for an employee to be exempt under the white-collar exemption is $49,920 (if the employer employs less than 26 workers).
+As of January 2023, the minimum salary requirement for an employee to be exempt under the white-collar exemption is $64,480.

 It is a common misconception that anyone who is paid a salary or works in an office is an exempt employee under this category.
 But in fact that is not true.